yoheimuta/go-protoparser/README.md

 A parser which supports a visitor pattern is useful to implement like linter, but it may be difficult to use.
 It can be sufficient for most parsing situations to just return a parsing result well-typed value.
 This is easier to use.

+### Acknowledgement

+Thank you to the proto package: https://github.com/emicklei/proto

+I referred to the package for the good proven design, interface and some source code.